The former site of three different Little Chefs, at the northern end of the Hailsham Bypass.

 The tourist information centre closed in the mid-2000s and went onto become a contact centre for a builders firm.

 Throughout the 2000s the filling station was branded Total.
 In October 2006, Total were granted planning permission to redevelop the forecourt.
 These plans were amended over the next two years with work commencing on the redevelopment in late 2008.
 The site reopened with a new, much larger sales building with Total's Bonjour branding along with new pumps, canopy and car and jet washes.

-In 2018, Euro Garages added a Greggs store next to the Starbucks café occupying the former Burger King space.
+Euro Garages later added a Greggs store next to the Starbucks café, occupying the former Burger King space, in 2018.
 The filling station store was also rebranded from Shell's own Select to Budgens in the same year.

 |Maresfield (12 miles)||Services on the A22||Polegate (4 miles)|